tylervvo/katacoda-scenarios/dd-201/step1.md

 Then run the command `./gor --input-file-loop --input-file requests_0.gor --output-http "http://localhost:3000"`{{execute}}

-In a few minutes you will see metrics in the Datadog app.
+In a few minutes you will see data in the Datadog app.